The Kean Counseling Center: Offering mental health services for enrolled students at no additional cost.

 In fact, many students handle more than one of the above issues.
-If you find that you are struggling, keeping it to yourself and dealing with it on your own can make everything feel more difficult.
+If you find that you are struggling, keeping it to yourself and dealing with it on your own, it can make everything feel more difficult.

 But you don’t need to handle it on your own.

 Our counselors are experienced professionals who will listen to you without judgment or criticism.
-And information that you share with us is confidential.
-No one, not teachers, administrators, friends or family, will be given information about your meetings at the counseling center.*
+Information that you share with us is confidential; no one including teachers, administrators, friends or family, will be given information about your meetings at the counseling center.*